Yang Yuanqing: Awards and recognition

 Yang was awarded the May Fourth Youth Medal, by the All-China Youth Federation in 1999.
 In 1999 and 2001, the magazine BusinessWeek named him one of the "Stars of Asia."
 In 2004, he was listed among "Asia's 25 Most Influential Business Leaders" by Fortune Asia.
 Yang was named "2007 Chinese Business Leader" by Fortune China.
 In 2008, Forbes Asia named Yang "Businessman of the Year."
 In 2011, Finance Asia named Yang the "Best CEO in China."

 In December 2012, Yang was named one of the "2012 CCTV China Economic Figures" in a televised award ceremony of CCTV.
 Yang received the same award in 2004.
 During the ceremony Yang said, "I have a dream that Lenovo will become the pride of China in the IT industry.
 Lenovo is my life's struggle and career, I have invested all of my energy into it.
 I firmly believe that Lenovo, a product of China, will stand atop the world's stage.
 As you can now see, our dream is being realized step-by-step."

 On 1 May 2014, Yang received the 2014 Edison Achievement Award in San Francisco at the annual Edison Awards Gala.
 Yang shared the award with Elon Musk of Tesla Motors and SpaceX.
 The Edison Awards honor innovation in science and technology and recognize individuals for their “broad contributions to technical innovation.”
 Yang was the first person from East Asia ever to receive the award.
 Past winners include Steve Jobs, Ted Turner, Doug Ivester, and Martha Stewart.
 In 2015, Yang was listed on Forbes billionaire list.

-Yang was selected to accompany the Chinese president Xi Jinping on a state visit to the United States in September 2015.
+Yang was selected to accompany the General Secretary of the Chinese Communist Party Xi Jinping on a state visit to the United States in September 2015.

+In 2016, he became a laureate of the Asian Scientist 100 by the Asian Scientist.